Rishi Sunak surprises commuters as he sells poppies in Westminster Tube station

 Tory MP Andrew Stephenson wrote: “Good to see the Prime Minister @RishiSunak selling poppies for @PoppyLegion at Westminster tube station on my way into work this morning.”

-One commuter tweeted: “Saw Rishi Sunak selling poppies at Westminster Station.
-Bought one off him for a fiver.
-What a morning.”
+Lewis said that having been critical of the way Mr Sunak ousted Boris, he “turns out to be ok”, adding he is “down to earth” and “approachable”.

+“I was surprised he was there at Westminster Tube Station,” he added.

-Another wrote: “my dad just met rishi sunak in westminster… he was selling poppies…”
+Another commuter tweeted: “my dad just met rishi sunak in westminster… he was selling poppies…”

 The RBL is aiming to raise £1 million on Thursday for the London Poppy Day.